steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/introduction.md

 Most of the Hadoop operations are tested against HDFS in the Hadoop test suites, initially through `MiniDFSCluster`, before release by vendor-specific 'production' tests, and implicitly by the Hadoop stack above it.

-HDFS's actions have
-been modeled closely on the POSIX Filesystem behavior -using the actions and return codes of Unix filesystem actions as a reference.
+HDFS's actions have been modeled  on the POSIX Filesystem behavior -using the actions and return codes of Unix filesystem actions as a reference.
+Even so, there are places where HDFS diverges from the expected behaviour of a POSIX filesystem.

-What is not so rigorously tested is how well other filesystems accessible from Hadoop behave. the bundled S3 filesystem makes Amazon's S3 blobstore accessible through the FileSystem API.
+What is not rigorously tested is how well other filesystems accessible from Hadoop behave. the bundled S3 filesystem makes Amazon's S3 Object Store ("blobstore") accessible through the FileSystem API.
 The Swift filesystem driver provides similar functionality for the OpenStack Swift blobstore.
 The Azure object storage filesystem in branch-1-win talks to Microsoft's Azure equivalent.
 All of these bind to blobstores, which do have different behaviors, especially regarding